pdf-rs/pdf/README.md

  - `ArialMT.ttf`
  - `Arial-ItalicMT.otf`

+Once you have the fonts, you can pass enable the `standard-fonts` for the pdf crate.

 # Workspace
 This repository uses a Cargo Workspace and default members.
 This means by default only the `pdf` library is build.